-Bicycle frames are commonly made from either carbon fiber, aluminium, titanium, steel or a combination of these materials.
-Each material has different characteristics and will affect the cost, comfort, weight, stiffness, strength, durability and general 'feel' of the bike.
 It's worth noting that it's often how the chosen material is used by the engineers and manufacturers that matters most, and this is something that each brand will typically play with.
+Before we jump into the details, it's worth considering the following factors when deciding what material is best for you;

 Weight: Your bike needs to be strong enough to carry you and any extra luggage you plan on carrying in the form of panniers, racks or mounts.
-Each of the materials have different strength properties, fatigue rates and impact resistance but there is always a trade-off with weight and durability.
-Another aspect of weight to consider is how important having a light weight bike is to you.
-If you are chasing performance advantages then having a light weight bike should be high on your list.
+Each material will have different strength properties, fatigue rates and impact resistance but there is always a trade-off between weight and durability.
+Another aspect of weight to consider is how important having a lightweight bike is to you.
+For example, If you’re chasing performance advantages than having a light weight bike would be higher on your list.

-The purpose of the bike: If you plan on racing then a stiff, light weight bike is the ideal choice, narrowing the type of material to choose from.
+The purpose of the bike: If you plan on racing then a stiff, lightweight bike is the ideal choice, narrowing the type of materials to choose from.
 Conversely, if you are touring or planning a riding adventure that requires long hours in the saddle and the ability to carry items, then durability is the priority and again, narrows the type of material to choose from.

 The area you ride: It may not be apparent that your postcode could influence the type of material your bike is built from, but consider a material like steel that will rust in wet, humid climates.
 A material like aluminium might be a better choice given the conditions while still providing similar characteristics to steel.

 Your budget: Budget is often the biggest factor in choosing a bike and consequently its material.
-As a generalization, in order of most expensive to least expensive, titanium takes the cake, followed by carbon fiber, aluminium and steel.
+As a generalisation, in order of most expensive to least expensive, titanium takes the cake, followed by carbon fibre, aluminium and steel.
 As always, the trade off between what you are willing to spend for what outcome is the key consideration.

-To help provide more clarity on the various bike frame materials available, we've summarized each material type, its properties, characteristics and how it influences ride quality.
+To help provide more clarity on the various bike frame materials available, we've summarised each material type, its properties, characteristics and more importantly how they translate into ride quality.

-Carbon fiber is undoubtedly the wonder material for modern day bikes regardless of the discipline, thanks to its high stiffness to weight ratio, ability to customize frame shapes, high resistance to fatigue and the experimentation it affords manufacturers to create whatever product they desire.
-While some materials are hard to work with and have limited design capacity, carbon fiber is easily moldable and can be shaped in almost anyway to meet the manufacturers indented design.
+Carbon fiber is undoubtedly the wonder material for modern day bikes regardless of the discipline.
+Thanks to a high stiffness to weight ratio, ability to customize frame shapes, high resistance to fatigue and the experimentation it affords manufacturers to create whatever product they desire, it’s no surprise that we are currently living in the age of carbon.
+While some materials are hard to work with and have limited design capacity, carbon fiber is easily mold-able and can be shaped in almost anyway to meet a manufacturer's’ intended design.
 The ability to customize shapes and the way the material is used can make bike frames aerodynamic, stiff yet compliant, and lightweight.

 Carbon fiber rose to prominence in the early 1990's after being introduced to professional cycling in the late 1980's.
-The material was hailed for its lightweight properties in comparison to steel frames of the time, and quickly became the material of choice.
-Initially the high cost, quality of carbon composites and manufacturing methods were a barrier to wide spread use, but all of those have steadily improved over time to where carbon fiber can be used not only for bikes frames, but practically everything on a bike.
+The material was hailed for its lightweight properties in comparison to steel frames of the time and quickly became the material of choice.
+Initially the high cost, so-so quality of carbon composites and manufacturing methods were a barrier to widespread use, but all of those have steadily improved over time.
+Move forward to the present day and carbon fiber can be integrated into practically component on a bike.
 In addition to its performance benefits, when built correctly it offers superior fatigue resistance results compared to other materials.

 Cons of Carbon Fiber: Labor and knowledge to manufacture, failure potential if fractured

 Carbon fiber used in bicycles is often unidirectional and so the angle at which it is layered is of the utmost importance.
 Layering the fiber at specific angles will create strength and stiffness in the direction it is needed.
-For example if the forces placed on the frame are opposed to the direction of the layup, it becomes strong and resistant to the force.
-However if the fibers are layered on a angle where fibers can not oppose the force, it will flex.
-The key with layering is to create stiffness and strength where its needed, while providing flex in other locations where required – something the industry often dubs 'compliance'.
+For example, if the forces placed on the frame are opposed to the direction of the layup, it becomes strong and resistant to the force.
+However, if the fibers are layered at an angle where fibers can not oppose the force, it will flex.
+The key with layering is to create stiffness and strength where it is needed while providing flex in other locations where required – something the industry often dubs 'compliance'.
 Other parts of the frame, or just cheaper carbon frames, may use 'woven' carbon-fiber, which provides similar characteristics in all directions that it is laid.

 How it's made